billbudge/WebEditorFramework/examples/functioncharts/README.md

 The key features in this diagram are:

-1. Helper functions are defined first, including abstractions for indexing ('[i]') and the "less than" predicate ('pred').
-There is also a '??' predicate which returns two separate values for the true and false cases.
-This helps organize related wires and prevent wires crossing.
+1. Helper functions are defined first.
+The '??' predicate returns two separate values for the true and false cases.
+This helps organize related wires.

 1. The 'divide' helper function divides the range [lo..hi] into two sub-ranges [lo..mid] and [mid + 1, hi].
 This helps reduce clutter.
 It also provides a nice visual explanation of how the range is split, as the outputs are increasing as we read top to bottom.

-1. The implementation is very general, taking only an abstract indexer function.
+1. The implementation is very general, taking an abstract indexer function '[i]' and "less than" function '<'.
+1. A helper function 'test' is created using the indexer and less than function.
+This consumes the input parameters in one corner of the chart and replaces some long wires and links with a single instance link.

-We can apply our 'search' function to an array, or at least an abstracted array - this provides a length, and an indexer function '[i]', making it effectively read-only to the 'search' function.
+We can apply our 'search' function to an array-like abstraction.
+This provides a 'length' and an indexer function '[i]', making it effectively read-only to the 'search' function.

 <figure>
   <img src="./resources/binary_search2.svg"  alt="" title="Binary search of an array.">